sopra-fs21-group-05/group-05-server/README.md

 Here is a list of features that could be implemented next:
 - Shoe laces can be manipulated
 - Individual material set items can be rotated
+- Players can "react" to other players recreations (e.g. through likes or emojis)
+- After each round, the correct solutions (recreations and corresponding grid coordinates) are displayed

 ## Authors and Acknowledgement